daigo0927/blog/vertex-pipelines-sample/README.md

 ### Set environment variables

-Write the common environment variables on `.env` file.
+Write the common environment variables in `.env` file.
 This is reflected when building the containers and compiling the pipeline.

 ```shell
 GCP_PROJECT_ID=<your GCP project id>